Twiss

 tw2.reference_frame # is `proper`

-# tw1 has a clokwise orientation while tw2 has a counter-clockwise orientation.
+# tw1 has a clokwise frame while tw2 has a counter-clockwise frame.

 #